matchahack/matcha.kit/README.md

 ---

-## TOOLS
+## INSTALL DEPENDENCIES

 We will try only to use `open-source` tools.
 The following are OS software we will use to make our hardware designs go `blinky blinky`.

-### Binary Building: Install the Toolchain
+#### Binary Building: Install the Toolchain

-The installation and build guide [here](https://learn.lushaylabs.com/os-toolchain-manual-installation/) targets our device - the 'Gowin' `FPGA (field programmable gate array)` on-board the TangNano9K.
+The installation and build guide [here](https://learn.lushaylabs.com/os-toolchain-manual-installation/) targets our device - the 'Gowin' `FPGA (field programmable gate array)` on-board the TangNano.
 It covers Windows, Mac and Linux in fairly good detail.

 Once the reader has installed this successfully, they will be able to design hardware that runs on the FPGA!

 > The reader must install this tool on their host computer

-### Recording Live Signals: Debugging your Design
+#### Recording Live Signals: Debugging your Design

 So you have created a binary and it is generating signals on the FPGA to peripheral components!
 How do you know it's doing what it is supposed to be doing?
 We need to record the signals - for this we will us the open-source tool [SIGROK](https://sigrok.org/).